lewagonjapan/programming4everybody/README.md

 ## Welcome to Programming for Everybody - Season 6!

+Programming for Everybody is Le Wagon Tokyo's **free** programming foundations course aimed at providing participants an understanding of core programming notions and basic Ruby syntax.
+It is the 6th season of this free webinar series, and over 500 participants joined our previous 5 seasons. 🚀

 This repository contains all the files you'll see during the webinars of the course Programming for Everybody hosted by [Le Wagon Tokyo](https://www.lewagon.com/tokyo).
 Welcome aboard! 🎉

 #### ⚠️ IMPORTANT